marcoamonteiro/pi-GAN/README.md

 Set the model loading directory:
 `--load_dir=[load directory]`

-Set the current training curriculum:
+Set the current training curriculum (see more details in curriculums.py):
 `--curriculum=[curriculum]`

 Set the port for distributed training: